jaggzh/wordlepi/README.md

 # WorldlePi

-Welcome to WorldlePi, a Wordle clone that runs directly in your text terminal.
-Enjoy the classic word-guessing game with the convenience and simplicity of a command-line interface.
+Welcome to WorldlePi, a Wordle clone that runs directly in your text terminal, with a minimal interface -- it works well through SSH even over mobile!.

+Enjoy the classic word-guessing game with the convenience and simplicity of pre-web technology!
+(Except maybe the 256 color support.. and python.. and github.
+Nevermind, but it *could* be pre-web.)

 ![WorldlePi Screenshot](i/ss.png)